Nimboo3/ai-code-reviewer/nextjs/public/terms/privacy-notice.md

 # Privacy Notice

-Last Updated: October 17, 2025
+Last Updated: January 17, 2025

 ## 1. Company Information

 This Privacy Notice applies to:
-Company Name: CodeReviewAI
+Service Name: CodeReview.ai

 Contact: https://github.com/Nimboo3

 ## 2. Introduction

-This Privacy Notice explains how we collect, use, disclose, and safeguard your information when you use CodeReviewAI services.
+This Privacy Notice explains how we collect, use, disclose, and safeguard your information when you use CodeReview.ai services.

 ## 3. Information We Collect